openshift/training/rc-setup.md

     routes/hello-openshift-route
     pods/hello-openshift

-You can verify this with other `osc` commands:
+You can verify this with other `oc` commands:

-    osc get pods
+    oc get pods

-    osc get services
+    oc get services

-    osc get routes
+    oc get routes

 **Note:** May need to force resize:

     https://github.com/openshift/origin/issues/2939

 ### Project Status
-OpenShift provides a handy tool, `osc status`, to give you a summary of common resources existing in the current project:
+OpenShift provides a handy tool, `oc status`, to give you a summary of common resources existing in the current project:

-    osc status
+    oc status
     In project OpenShift 3 Demo (demo)

     service hello-openshift-service (172.30.197.132:27017 -> 8080)
       hello-openshift deploys docker.io/openshift/hello-openshift:v0.4.3
         #1 deployed 3 minutes ago - 1 pod

-    To see more information about a Service or DeploymentConfig, use 'osc describe service <name>' or 'osc describe dc <name>'.
+    To see more information about a Service or DeploymentConfig, use 'oc describe service <name>' or 'oc describe dc <name>'.
-    You can use 'osc get all' to see lists of each of the types described above.
+    You can use 'oc get all' to see lists of each of the types described above.

-`osc status` does not yet show bare pods or routes.
+`oc status` does not yet show bare pods or routes.
 The output will be more interesting when we get to builds and deployments.

 ### Verifying the Service